gitter-badger/fireball/README.md

+Fireball is a next-gen Html5 game editor built with extremely extendable structure.
+Fireball is currently using [Pixi.js](https://github.com/GoodBoyDigital/pixi.js/) and [Cocos2D-JS](https://github.com/cocos2d/cocos2d-html5) as game engine.
+We will be supporting more open sourced game engines in the future.

+![Fireball Game Engine](https://cloud.githubusercontent.com/assets/344547/6882303/a8b7a740-d5ba-11e4-9518-e6494b1c94fa.png)

+## Introduction

-Fireball is a next-gen Html5 game engine built with extremely extendable structure.
-The core of Fireball is an editor UI engine and an asset engine with tree view, scene view and property inspector.
-Beyond that are all plugins.
-We designed Fireball to be deeply customizable.
+The core of Fireball is an editor UI framework and an asset engine with tree view, scene view and property inspector.
+Beyond that are all plugins or packages.
+We designed Fireball to be deeply customizable, even on the game engine side.

 Developers can create their own editor and plugins very easily.
 The editor features are deeply inspired by [Unity](http://unity3d.com/) which we believe has the most advanced game developing editor at the moment.

-![Fireball Game Engine](https://cloud.githubusercontent.com/assets/344547/6882303/a8b7a740-d5ba-11e4-9518-e6494b1c94fa.png)

 The desktop version of Fireball is cross-platform powered by [Electron](https://github.com/fireball-x/electron).
 Currently we test our distribution on Mac and Windows 7/8.1.
 Issues on other platform are welcome!